swarupmishal/Data-Mining-using-SQL-SSIS-Tableau/README.md

 ## Here we have tried to visualize ad-hoc A-B test.
 We can see the percentage of each gender of customers who exited the Bank.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Gender.png)

-## Here we can see the actual values of each gender who exited.
+## Here we can see the actual values of customers who exited.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Gender_Actuals.png)

 ## Here we have added a reference line and compared percentages of customers who exited based on geography.